kociumba/Kopycat/README.md

 ## 🚨 Compatibility and usability 🚨

-Kopycat does work in it's current state but it's nowhere near being production ready yet.
-When the planned ease of use and readyness of Kopycat are met, it will be released as v1.0.0.
+Kopycat is functional in its current state but is not yet production-ready.
+When it meets the planned ease of use and readiness, it will be released as v1.0.0.

-If the current realese version is lower than v1.0.0 be ready for some breaking changes and difficulties when using Kopycat.
+If the current release version is lower than v1.0.0, be prepared for potential breaking changes and difficulties when using Kopycat.

 **Right now Kopycat has only been tested on Windows, if you want to contribute by testing or improving it on macOS or Linux please [open an issue](https://github.com/kociumba/kopycat/issues).**